About this course

-This exciting Masters degree at Liverpool John Moores University is designed to give both beginner and experienced practitioners essential skills and experience in digital communications and PR.
+LJMU's International Public Relations MSc provides beginners and experienced practitioners with essential skills and experience in digital communications and PR.

-- Provides a global focus in an increasingly international discipline
+- Study with a global focus in this increasingly international discipline

-- Emphasis on contemporary case studies from industry partners and scenarios
+- Work on contemporary case studies and scenarios from industry partners

 Our proven pedigree is regularly demonstrated in the work-ready, adaptive and confident graduates who are able to practice effective public relations, corporate communications and event management after finishing their degree.